Laura Fürsich

 I replicated Reardon et al. 2008 using the SEG package in R. You can find the repository here.

-Projects at Graduate Workshop in Computational Social Science at Santa Fe Insitute in 2022: Here’s a list of all the projects we worked on during our time in Santa Fe.
+Projects at Graduate Workshop in Computational Social Science at Santa Fe Institute in 2022: Here’s a list of all the projects we worked on during our time in Santa Fe.